You are here: Home → Christmas Crafts → Christmas Wreaths

 Form them into circles by bending them.
 Hold them together to make sure they are the same size.
 Wrap some wire around the tops of both hangers together.
 Then continue wrapping wire around the hangers all the way around and back up to the top, so you will have one sturdy wreath frame with the loop already there to hang it.

-your garden shears and walk around in the woods or yard and cut some branches
+Take your garden shears and walk around in the woods or yard and cut some branches off the pine trees or bushes.
+After you collect about 20 branches you're good to go.

-to a 6 inch length
+Cut them all to a 6 inch length

-to cut each individual sections of the branch so that each is about 6 inches long.
+Take them back to the house and use some garden shears to cut each individual sections of the branch so that each is about 6 inches long.

 After you have them all cut to length, grab three of them, and hold them together at their ends.
 Wrap some wire around this first group of three, then while still holding it, lay it on the wire frame and wrap the wire around the frame, pulling it snug, put not tight enough to cut the stems.